 The CS Hub investigators and associated groups have been carefully selected for their track record in innovation and impact, complementary technical capability and the individual skill sets that can combine to create new solutions to the identified major scientific challenges in manufacturing.

-Peter Smowton (Cardiff University) is Director of the EPSRC Future Compound Semiconductor Manufacturing Hub, is one of four Directors of the Institute for Compound Semiconductors (currently Managing Director) and is the Director of Research in the School of Physics and Astronomy.
+Prof Peter Smowton (Cardiff University) is Director of the EPSRC Future Compound Semiconductor Manufacturing Hub, is one of four Directors of the Institute for Compound Semiconductors (currently Managing Director).
 He is well connected internationally having had program and general chair roles in the sector leading CLEO and ISLC conferences and as a leading member of the IEEE Photonics Society.
 His expertise is in compound semiconductor materials, device design, characterisation and integration.
 He works closely with companies such as IQE, Oclaro and Renishaw and in 2017 won the Insider Individual Impact Business and Education Partnership Award .

 For further detail on the expertise within the CS Hub, please visit our Research pages.